Everything about linking in Excel

 How to check if an workbook is linked to another?

-And here is how to check if an Excel file is linked to any other External workbook or references.
+Learn how to check if an Excel file is linked to external workbooks or references:

-4. In the Look in box, click Formulas.
+4. In the Look in box, choose “Formulas”.

 find all xl